Atin Ito Coalition

-The West Philippine Sea – Atin Ito is a civilian-led initiative to deliver donated goods to Filipino troops stationed in the Spratly Islands, a feature claimed by several countries including the Philippines and China.
-The organization supports the Philippines' sovereignty claims in the South China Sea.
+West Philippine Sea – Atin Ito!, commonly known as the Atin Ito Coalition, is a civilian-led initiative that organizes supply and solidarity missions for Filipino personnel stationed in the Spratly Islands in the South China Sea.
+The coalition advocates for the Philippines' sovereignty claims in the West Philippine Sea.

 Background

 West Philippine Sea – Atin Ito is a civilian-led initiative to launch expeditions in support of the Philippines' claim in the South China Sea dispute.
 It is also in opposition to the People's Republic of China's assertions of its own territorial claim over the sea.

 Its name bears the designation West Philippine Sea, a name introduced by the Philippine government to refer to parts of the South China Sea covering waters and islands claimed by the Philippines including the Spratly Islands and Scarborough Shoal.

 Atin Ito includes members of Akbayan, Pambansang Katipunan ng mga Samahan sa Kanayunan (PKSK), and the Philippine Rural Reconstruction Movement (PRRM).